Brigham Young University–Idaho: BYU–Idaho

 On June 21, 2000, the LDS Church announced that Ricks College would become a four-year institution known as Brigham Young University–Idaho.
-This change became official just over a year later on August 10, 2001.
+BYU–Idaho became the third BYU campus, after the campuses in Provo and in Hawaii.
+The name change became official just over a year later on August 10, 2001.
+For the 2001–2002 school year, its athletics teams continued to compete under the name Ricks College, as the school decided to discontinue all of its sports teams after that season and it did not make financial sense to order all new uniforms with the new name for exactly one season.

 Among the associated changes were the elimination of the intercollegiate athletic program and the institution of a larger activities and intramural athletics program.
 The college also established a "three-track" system which admits students on a specific track of two semesters (including the Spring semester) rather than the standard fall and winter semesters.
 Among other changes to campus facilities to accommodate the associated growth, the Hyrum Manwaring Student Center was renovated and enlarged and a new auditorium building, the BYU–Idaho Center, with seating for 15,000, was built.
 The buildings were dedicated in December 2010.